bunkerity/bunkerweb/deps/src/ModSecurity/README.md

 capability to load/interpret rules written in the ModSecurity SecRules format and apply them to HTTP content provided by your application via Connectors.

-If you are looking for ModSecurity for Apache (aka ModSecurity v2.x), it is still under maintenence and available:
+If you are looking for ModSecurity for Apache (aka ModSecurity v2.x), it is still under maintenance and available:
 [here](https://github.com/SpiderLabs/ModSecurity/tree/v2/master).

 ### What is the difference between this project and the old ModSecurity (v2.x.x)?

-* All Apache dependences have been removed
+* All Apache dependencies have been removed
 * Higher performance
 * New features
 * New architecture

 Libmodsecurity is a complete rewrite of the ModSecurity platform.
 When it was first devised the ModSecurity project started as just an Apache module.
 Over time the project has been extended, due to popular demand, to support other platforms including (but not limited to) Nginx and IIS.
 In order to provide for the growing demand for additional platform support, it has became necessary to remove the Apache dependencies underlying this project, making it more platform independent.

-As a result of this goal we have rearchitechted Libmodsecurity such that it is no longer dependent on the Apache web server (both at compilation and during runtime).
+As a result of this goal we have rearchitected Libmodsecurity such that it is no longer dependent on the Apache web server (both at compilation and during runtime).
 One side effect of this is that across all platforms users can expect increased performance.
-Additionally, we have taken this opprotunity to lay the groundwork for some new features that users have been long seeking.
-For example we are looking to nativly support auditlogs in the JSON format, along with a host of other functionality in future versions.
+Additionally, we have taken this opportunity to lay the groundwork for some new features that users have been long seeking.
+For example we are looking to natively support auditlogs in the JSON format, along with a host of other functionality in future versions.

 ### It is no longer just a module.

 The 'ModSecurity' branch no longer contains the traditional module logic (for Nginx, Apache, and IIS) that has traditionally been packaged all together.
 Instead, this branch only contains the library portion (libmodsecurity) for this project.
-This library is consumed by what we have termed 'Connectors' these connectors will interface with your webserver and provide the library with a common format that it undersands.
-Each of these connectors is maintained as a seperate GitHub project.
+This library is consumed by what we have termed 'Connectors' these connectors will interface with your webserver and provide the library with a common format that it understands.
+Each of these connectors is maintained as a separate GitHub project.
 For instance, the Nginx connector is supplied by the ModSecurity-nginx project (https://github.com/SpiderLabs/ModSecurity-nginx).

-Keeping these connectors seperated allows each project to be have different release cycles, issues and development trees.
-Addtionally, it means that when you install ModSecurity v3 you only get exactly what you need, no extras you won't be using.
+Keeping these connectors separated allows each project to have different release cycles, issues and development trees.
+Additionally, it means that when you install ModSecurity v3 you only get exactly what you need, no extras you won't be using.

 # Compilation